Operators

 Type conversion operators

 You can explicitly call type conversion operators.
 The type conversion operators described below are available for typed conversions from one elementary type to another elementary type, as well as for overloading.
-Conversions from a "larger" type to a "smaller" type are also implicitly possible (for example, from INT
+Conversions from a "larger" type to a "smaller" type are also implicitly possible (for example, from INT to BYTE or from DINT to WORD).

 Typed conversion: <elementary data type> _TO_ another elementary data type>